Skip to main content

 Connection establishment

 BBDO is a protocol that can negotiate features.
-When establishing a connection, a version_response packet is sent by the client.
+When establishing a connection, a welcome message is sent by the client.
 It provides its supported BBDO protocol version and extensions.
-The server replies to this message with another version_response packet containing its own supported protocol version and extensions.
+The server replies to this message with another welcome packet containing its own supported protocol version and extensions.
 If protocol versions match, then the extension negotiation begins.

 Example